The Software Engineer’s Career - Beyond Senior

 Post-senior career trajectories

-Skills needed for post-senior career advancement and how their differ from pre-senior roles expectations
+Skills needed for post-senior career advancement and how they differ from pre-senior roles expectations

 A distinction between engineering and people management trajectories (with references to infamous tech skills vs soft skills debate that pops out every now and then).